bamhm182/WindowsVmCreator/README.md

 Download these and places them in this folder named `windows.iso` and `virtio-win.iso` respectively.

+### Virtio Versions

+VirtIO stopped supporting Windows 7 at [v0.1.173-4](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/virtio-win-0.1.173-4/), so if you're trying to use Windows 7, make sure to download v0.1.173-4.

+Windows 8+ appear to all be able to use the latest version.

+All versions can be found [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/).

 ## Generate the Answer File

 The key to an automated Windows installation lies in the `autounattend.xml` file.